 My second book is a radical deconstruction of the Brit Abroad genre (see, for example, A Year In Provence, Driving Over Lemons) (on second thoughts, don’t!)
-Spanish travelogue, potted history (both regional and national) and treatise on the nature of mortality rolled into one, it includes predictable digressions on cinema (Orson Welles, Luis Bunuel, Nic Roeg) & literature (Javier Cercas, Peter Dickinson, Tintin) Islamic & Christian peregrination, wild swimming in Scotland, celebrity speed freaks and the death of David Bowie.
+Spanish/South American travelogue, potted history and treatise on the nature of mortality rolled into one, it includes predictable digressions on cinema (Orson Welles, Luis Bunuel) literature (Javier Cercas, Tintin) peregrination, wild swimming in Scotland, celebrity speed freaks and the death of David Bowie.
 Continue reading “In Extremadura, out now!”

 “68½: Movies, Manson & Me” is the first book by PlanktonProduktions, available as a free download from Smashwords, on Amazon Kindle (for 99p) and as a paperback, exclusively from Plankton Produktions (click on Buy above).
 A mind-bending journey through the outer reaches of the late 60s and 70s, the drugs, the movies, the murders, it’s equal parts autobiography, paean to the cinema of the time, DIY guide for aspiring screen-writers, and inquiry into the nature of truth and memory.
 “A true genre-buster,” says Nick Gilbert (no relation).